 What is glaucoma?

 Glaucoma occurs when pressure in the eye becomes elevated.
 In normal function, fluid drains through a mesh-like organ in the front of the eye, and is constantly replaced by new fluid.
-With glaucoma, the fluid does not drain properly and pressure builds up, pushing against the optic nerve and, often, damaging it.
-Reduced vision is typically the result; left untreated, glaucoma can lead to irreversible blindness.
+With glaucoma, the fluid does not drain properly and pressure builds up, pushing against the optic nerve, often damaging it.
+Reduced vision is typically the result.
+Left untreated, glaucoma can lead to irreversible blindness.

 What are the symptoms?

 Initially, glaucoma symptoms are subtle, and they often go unnoticed.
-(For this reason, glaucoma is sometimes called “The Silent Thief of Sight.”) .
+For this reason, glaucoma is sometimes called “The Silent Thief of Sight.”
+When symptoms do appear signaling the onset of glaucoma, they may include:

-Headaches, eye pain, difficulty adjusting to the dark and deteriorating peripheral vision generally signal the onset of glaucoma.
-Often, though, your family eye doctor will detect glaucoma through a routine pressure check.
+Often, your family eye doctor can detect glaucoma through a routine pressure check.

-To aid in treatment, Grossnickle Eye Center utilizes GDx™, Optical Coherence Tomography (OCT) and HRT technology to provide a rapid, objective and accurate evaluation of the eye.
+To aid in the diagnosis of glaucoma, Grossnickle Eye Center utilizes Optical Coherence Tomography (OCT), visual field testing, and ophthalmic photography to provide an accurate evaluation of the eye.